terotests/mosh/README.md

     // The state of the server - what should be the "last_update" ?
     me._serverState = {
-        data :          dataTest,                       // The channel data object set here version :       me._model._settings.version,    // the version of the channel model last_update :   [0, dataTest.getJournalLine()],             // the range of last commands sent to the client
+        model :         me._model,                      // model of the server state, if truncate needed data :          dataTest,                       // The channel data object set here version :       me._model._settings.version,    // the version of the channel model last_update :   [0, dataTest.getJournalLine()],             // the range of last commands sent to the client